dgkanatsios/AzureContainerInstancesManagement/DEMOS.md

 }
 ```
 As you can easily notice, OpenArena requires port 27960/udp and Teeworlds requires port 8303/udp in order to function correctly.
 - Once your Docker container is deployed, you will see a new entry in your Azure Table.
-The Storage account that contains this Table should have a name similar to `RANDOM_STRINGacidetails`.
+The Storage account that contains this Table should have a name similar to `RANDOM_STRINGacidetails` whereas the actual table name is `ACIDetails`.
 You can use [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to monitor it.
 Container should be in the **Creating** state.
 - After a couple of minutes the instance should be running, so you'll see in the table storage that it has transitioned to the **Running** state, having a Public IP.
 - Call the **ACIList** Function to see your **Running** Container Instances.
 If result is something like the below, you have successfully set up your OpenArena/Teeworlds game server on Azure Container Instances!
 ```javascript